Fishless Cycle ( Aquarium Nitrogen Cycle )

 2. An aquarium filter,

-5. Water conditioner,
+5. An aquarium Water conditioner,

 6. A liquid water test kit (I will explain it later) and